het-tanis/prolug-labs/Linux-Labs/06.5-tmux-commands/step2/text.md

 ```plain
 tmux
 ```

-Log sesion output to a file
+Log the output of a pane to a file

 ```plain
 tmux pipe-pane -o "exec cat >>$HOME/'logs-tmux.log'"